We say miigwetch to all Indigenous and Métis partners for sharing this land, and we recognize their enduring presence.

 About Sault Area Hospital

-Serving a catchment population of approximately 115,000 SAH provides primary, secondary and select tertiary services to residents in Sault Ste.
+With a total annual budget of $225 million and operating up to 300 beds, SAH provides primary, secondary and select tertiary services to residents in Sault Ste.
 Marie and the District of Algoma.
+We provide core services in Emergency and Critical Care; Cardiac; Medicine; Surgery; Obstetrics, Maternity and Pediatrics; Mental Health and Addictions; Complex Continuing Care; and Rehabilitation.

 Our Vision, Mission and Values